 A web form tool should make your life easier, save you time and allow you to connect with your leads faster.

 Our Web Forms feature allows you to set where submissions appear (either as leads in your Leads Inbox or a deal in your pipeline) and turn on email notifications to be alerted when new ones come in.
-What’s more, you can use our Workflow Automation feature to set up additional automations if desired.
-For example, if you have your Web Form submissions redirected to a certain stage in your pipeline, you can use Workflow Automation to automatically send an email to a contact with a deal in that stage.
+What’s more, you can use our Automation feature to set up additional automations if desired.
+For example, if you have your Web Form submissions redirected to a certain stage in your pipeline, you can use Automations to automatically send an email to a contact with a deal in that stage.